Name: Jacob L. Fisher, PhD

 - Laurel Zickler Martin (2015), Considering the Canine Surrogacy Approach in California: Morphometrics and Variable Contexts

-- Gissel Ruiz (advanced), The Prehistoric Biogeography of Grebes in Owens Valley
+- Gissel Ruiz (2020), The Prehistoric Biogeography of Grebes in Owens Valley

 - Jon Schwedler (junior graduate student, archaeology)